Check Point and Cisco Umbrella Integration Overview

-- Click a policy in the table to expand it and scroll to Integrations to locate the Check Point setting.
+- Click a security setting in the table to expand it and scroll to Integrations to locate the Check Point setting.

 Once you're ready to have these additional security threats enforced against by clients managed by Umbrella, simply change the security setting on an existing policy, or create a new policy that sits above your default policy to ensure it's enforced first.

-Next, in the Policy wizard, add a security setting to the policy you're editing:
+Next, in the Policy wizard, add this security setting to the policy you're editing:

 - Navigate to Policies > Policy List.

-- In the Security Settings to enforce pull-down, select a security setting that includes the Block for Check Point setting.
+- In the Security Settings pull-down, select a security setting that includes the Check Point setting.